ll9/WT-Projekt/README.md

 - Implement Mulit-Genre-Selection
 - Implement filters (Rating, Year, Genre)
 - Implement search by actor (might be a difficult)
+- Load some movies when you visit the page for the first time (most popular?)
+- Fix Error when there is no picture (template picture?)
+- Implement dynamic loading (endless scrolling?)
 - *Make Website prettier*
 - Append to-do list (still missing a lot)